Verses 601-644 – “This verse says much too little in way too many words”

 It didn’t take that big of a brain.

-And I coulda written “Hotel California.”
+And I coulda written that song “Hotel California.”

 But girl ─ I do wanna warn ya!

-I’ve always been considered halfway insane.
+I’ve always been considered at least halfway insane.

-629. I wrote an ode to the moon
+628. I wrote an ode to the moon

 and a paean to the sun,